paradite/awful-deplatform/README.md

 # Awful Deplatform

-A collection of awful deplatform actions taken by private companies.
+A collection of awful deplatform actions taken by private companies at their own discretion.

 | Platform Type | Company | Target | Restored | Date | Links |
 | --- | --- | --- | --- | --- | --- |